 2. Choose the best location to plant spinach

-Spinach grows well in full sun to partial shade.
-Spinach prefers moist fertile soil with neutral to alkaline soil (pH 7.0 or above).
-Prepare the soil before planting by amending with 2-4 inches of compost.
+Spinach prefers moist, fertile soil with neutral to alkaline soil (pH 7.0 or above).
+Prepare the soil before planting by amending it with 2-4 inches of compost.

 Good companion plants for growing spinach include radishes, strawberries, and garlic.
-Rotate where you plant spinach (and its relatives beets and swiss chard), waiting 3 years between planting in the same location to discourage pests and diseases.
+Rotate where you plant spinach (and its relatives – beets and Swiss chard), waiting 2 years (if possible) between planting in the same location to discourage pests and diseases.

 3. Try growing different varieties of spinach